 Exchangeable: A relationship between two or more code points such that a user may treat them as though they fill the same role in a U-label.
 See section 3 for discussion of the classification of variant relationships.

 Font: A collection of glyphs used for the visual depiction of character data.
-A font is often associated with a set of parameters (for example, size, posture, weight, and serifness), which, when set to particular values, generate a collection of imagable glyphs.
-For discussion if IDNs, it is important to remember that the font is not a property of a code point, and is not something that can be evaluated at registration or lookup of an IDN.
+A font is often associated with a set of parameters (for example, size, posture, weight, and serifness), which, when set to particular values, generate a collection of imageable glyphs.
+For discussion of IDNs, it is important to remember that the font is not a property of a code point, and is not something that can be evaluated at registration or lookup of an IDN.

 Fundamental Label: The U-label used as the basis for producing the Variant Label Set.
 Discussion: In many cases, this will be the label received as a request for allocation by the registry for the zone.
 In cases where the Label Generation Rules are implemented using a Language Variant Table, the Fundamental Label must be constructed entirely from Valid Code Points (and might not be the label received in a request for allocation).